Workflows

 Scope:

-- Only modify the currently open file unless the user approves changes elsewhere.
+- Modify only the currently open file unless the user approves changes elsewhere.

 Steps:

-1) Read the entire file to understand purpose, public API, and complex logic.
+1) Read the entire file to understand its purpose, public API, and complex logic.

-2) Draft a commenting plan: file/header comment (if lacking), function/class doc comments, and inline comments for non-obvious logic or invariants.
+2) Draft a commenting plan: file/header comment (if missing), doc comments for functions/classes, and inline comments for non-trivial logic or invariants.

-3) Ask about style preferences if unclear; otherwise follow the project's existing conventions.
+3) Clarify style preferences if needed; otherwise follow the project conventions.

-4) Apply comments, keeping them precise and avoiding restating obvious code.
+4) Add comments, keeping them precise and avoiding restating obvious code.

-5) Provide a short summary of what was commented and why.
+5) Provide a short summary: what was commented and why.

 Constraints:

-- Do not change program logic or formatting beyond what's necessary for comments.
+- Avoid changing program logic or formatting beyond what is necessary for the comments.

-- Keep comments brief (1–3 lines typically) and maintain consistent tone.
+- Keep comments brief (typically 1–3 lines) and maintain a consistent tone.

 Output: